WebexCommunity/webex-node-bot-framework/docs/example3.md

 In the summer of 2019, Cisco introduced a new mechanism in the Webex Javascript SDK which allows applications to register to receive the message, membership, and room events via a socket instead of via wehbhoks.
 This allows applications to be deployed behind firewalls and removes the requirement that webex bots and integrations must expose a public IP address to receive events.

-The webex-node-bot-framework allows your application to take advantage of this by simply removing the webhookUrl field from the configuration object passed to the flint constructor.
-If this field is not set, flint will register to listen for the socket based events instead of creating webhooks.
+The webex-node-bot-framework allows your application to take advantage of this by simply removing the webhookUrl field from the configuration object passed to the framework constructor.
+If this field is not set, the framework will register to listen for the socket based events instead of creating webhooks.

 ```js
 var Framework = require('webex-node-bot-framework');